Cyberspace Administration of China

 The Cyberspace Administration of China (CAC) is the national internet content regulator and censor of the People's Republic of China.
+The CAC is an institution directly under the Central Committee of the Chinese Communist Party (CCP) and serves as the executive arm of the CCP's Central Cyberspace Affairs Commission.

 The agency was initially established in 2011 by the State Council as the State Internet Information Office (SIIO), a subgroup of the State Council Information Office.
-In 2014, the SIIO was renamed in English as the Cyberspace Administration of China, and transformed into the executive arm of the newly established Central Leading Group for Cybersecurity and Informatization of the Chinese Communist Party (CCP), which was promoted to the Central Cyberspace Affairs Commission in 2018.
-The CAC and the Office of the Central Cyberspace Affairs Commission are one institution with two names.
+In 2014, the SIIO was renamed in English as the Cyberspace Administration of China, and transformed into the executive arm of the newly established the Central Leading Group for Cybersecurity and Informatization of the CCP, which was promoted to the Central Cyberspace Affairs Commission in 2018.
+The CAC and the Office of the Central Cyberspace Affairs Commission are "one institution with two names."

 The CAC plays a key role in the CCP's control over the Chinese Internet.
 Its functions include issuing and enforcing rules about online content and regulating cybersecurity, data security, and privacy through rulemaking, administrative licensing and punishment activities.
-The CAC's current director is Zhuang Rongwen, who concurrently serves as a Deputy Head of the CCP's Publicity Department of the CCP Central Committee.
+The CAC's current director is Zhuang Rongwen, who concurrently serves as a deputy head of the Publicity Department of the Chinese Communist Party.

 History

 On 5 May 2011, the State Council approved the establishment of the State Internet Information Office (SIIO).
 The SIIO was initially a subgroup of the State Council Information Office (SCIO), which was an external name of the External Propaganda Office (EOP) of the Chinese Communist Party (CCP).
 The first SIIO director was Wang Chen, who was also the director of the SCIO.
 Though initially a nameplate of the SCIO, SIIO soon gained full-time staff.

 Reforms in February 2014 led to the creation of the Central Leading Group for Cybersecurity and Information.
 The SIIO was transformed to become the external name of the Central Leading Group's general office.
 It additionally changed its name in English to the Cyberspace Administration of China, while its Chinese name stayed the same.

-Further reforms in February 2018 upgraded the Central Leading Group to the Central Cyberspace Affairs Commission (CACC) as part of the deepening the reform of the Party and state institutions, with the CAC staying as the executive arm of the commission.
+Further reforms in February 2018 upgraded the Central Leading Group to the Central Cyberspace Affairs Commission (CACC) as part of a series of institutional reforms, with the CAC staying as the executive arm of the commission.
 The reforms also put the National Computer Network Emergency Response Technical Team/Coordination Center of China under the CAC.